Watch Straps & Bracelets — Every Type Explained

 Fabric & Nylon Straps

 Fabric straps are the most versatile and affordable option in watchmaking — and the most underrated.
 NATO straps launched the category in 1973 as standard British military issue, and the core design hasn't needed to change since.
-The same flat G10 nylon that costs the MOD pennies per unit works identically whether it's on a £5 AliExpress order or a £60 boutique strap.
+The same flat G10 nylon that costs the MOD pennies per unit works identically whether it's on a £5 Other sites order or a £60 boutique strap.
 Within this category there's real variety: NATOs and Zulus pass through under the case for a safety hold, woven nylons and Perlons wear more like traditional straps, and sailcloth and canvas bring texture and structure that suits sporty and field watches beautifully.

 $3–$12NATO Watch Straps